Skip to main content

 model — override

-The command-override allowlist is intentionally a different set of model identifiers from the specialist fallbacks (which use kimi-k2.5:cloud and qwen3-coder-next:cloud).
-The specialist ensemble is internally tuned for cross-provider resilience and uses specific versions for that purpose; command overrides expose a broader, more current selection because commands run independently of the ensemble’s cross-provider failover logic.
+The command-override allowlist is intentionally a different set of model identifiers from the specialist fallbacks.
+The specialist ensemble is internally tuned for cross-provider resilience and pins specific model versions for that purpose; command overrides expose a broader, more current selection because commands run independently of the ensemble’s cross-provider failover logic.

 What you can’t override